Dilip Kumar Jaiswal

-Dilip Kumar Jaiswal (born 3 December 1963) is an Indian politician belonging to the Bharatiya Janata Party and State President of Bihar BJP since July 2024.
+Dilip Kumar Jaiswal (born 3 December 1963) is an Indian politician belonging to the Bharatiya Janata Party.
+Jaiswal is currently serving as the Minister of Revenue and Land Reforms, Bihar and also the current deputy chief whip of ruling party in Bihar Legislative Council.
+He served as the State President of Bihar BJP between July 2024 and December 2025.
 He is a third time member of the Bihar Legislative Council and also contested the 2014 Lok Sabha election from Kishanganj.
-Jaiswal is previously the Minister of Revenue and Land Reforms, Bihar and also the current deputy chief whip of ruling party in Bihar Legislative Council.

 Jaiswal is also State Incharge for Sikkim BJP and the managing director of Mata Gujri Memorial Medical College, Kishanganj – affiliated to Mata Gujri University.

 He also worked as Chairman Bihar state warehousing corporation from 2005 to 2008.
 He was also the state treasurer for Bihar BJP over more than 20 years.